emedgene/flask-security/docs/features.rst

 Two Factor Authentication
 -------------------------
-Two factor authentication is enabled by generating time-based one-time passwords.
-Those tokens are generated using the user's totp secret which is unique for user and created during the user's first login, and when user wish to change his second factor method. the previous totp secret will become invalid.
-The totp tokens for authentication can be sent using mail, sms (providing an sms sender service) or by using Google Authenticator.
-By defualt, tokens sent by mail or sms will be valid for 30-60 seconds while password generated in Google Authenticator are valid for 0-30 and generated periodically.
-The QR code used with the Google Authenticator is generated using PyQRCode library and rendered out as an svg file for scanning.
+Two factor authentication is enabled by generating time-based one time passwords (Tokens).
+The tokens are generated using the users totp secret, which is unique per user, and is generated both on first login, and when changing the two-factor method.(Doing this causes the previous totp secret to become invalid) The token is provided by one of 3 methods - email, sms (service is not provided), or Google Authenticator.
+By default, tokens provided by google authenticator are valid for 30 seconds and those sent by for double this time.
+The QR code used to supply Google Authenticator with the secret is generated using the PyQRCode library.

 Email Confirmation
 ------------------